sprinthubmobile/content-style-guide/04-grammar-and-mechanics.html.md

 When writing a list, use the serial comma (also known as the Oxford comma).

-- Yes: David admires his parents, Oprah, and Justin Timberlake.
+- Yes: David admires his parents, Linda, and Goodluck Jonathan.
-- No: David admires his parents, Oprah and Justin Timberlake.
+- No: David admires his parents, Linda and Goodluck Jonathan.

 Otherwise, use common sense.
 If you’re unsure, read the sentence out loud.
 Where you find yourself taking a breath, use a comma.